RiverMichael/CA-RainyDays/README.md

 - To make the site more "clean" as an e-commerce site normally is I:

   - Removed the background color on the header/footer.
-  - Removed the background image on the shopping cart page, changed the background color of the shopping cart and checkout form.
+  - Removed the background image on the about page and the shopping cart page, and changed the background color of the shopping cart and checkout form.

 - Changed the homepage intro image to fit the site better.